OliRoss/ml_final/code/Tasks.md

 # Debugging

-* Accessing numpy-arrays via index makes computation of polynomial features slower by a factor 2
+* Accessing numpy-arrays via index makes computation of polynomial features slower by a factor 4
+* Reducing the amount of single-element operations with np-objects as much as possible increased a speed up of factor 10